The geometry of the space of branched Rough Paths: Introduction

 \end{thm} This kind of extension to rough paths has already been explored in the papers \cite{Boedihardjo2017, Gyurko2016} in the context of isomorphisms between geometric and branched rough paths.
 It turns out that the additional property obtained by our method enables us to explicitly describe the propagation of suitable modifications from lower to higher degrees.

 We then go on to describe the interpretation of the above results in the context of branched rough paths.
-The main tool is the Hairer--Kelly map \cite{Hairer2014}, that we introduce and describe in \Cref{prp:HKpart} a sum over a suitable set of partitions of the given tree, as opposed to the original iterative definition, which we then use to encode branched rough paths via anisotropic geometric rough paths, along the same lines as in \cite[Theorem 4.3]{Boedihardjo2017}. \begin{thm} Let $X$ be a branched $\gamma$-rough path.
+The main tool is the Hairer--Kelly map \cite{Hairer2014}, that we introduce and describe in \Cref{lmm:HK} and then use to encode branched rough paths via anisotropic geometric rough paths, along the same lines as in \cite[Theorem 4.3]{Boedihardjo2017}. \begin{thm} Let $X$ be a branched $\gamma$-rough path.
 There exists an anisotropic geometric rough path $\bar{X}$ indexed by words on the alphabet $\T_N$, with exponents $(\gamma_\tau=\gamma|\tau|, \tau\in\T_N)$, and such that $\langle X,\tau\rangle = \langle\bar{X},\psi(\tau)\rangle$, where $\psi$ is the Hairer--Kelly map. \end{thm} The main difference of this result with \cite[Theorem 1.9]{Hairer2014} is that we obtain an anisotropic geometric rough path instead of a classical geometric rough path.
 This means that we do not construct unneeded components, i.e. components with regularity larger than 1, and we also obtain the right Hölder estimates in terms of the size of the indexing tree.
 This addresses two problems mentioned in Hairer and Kelly's work, namely Remarks 4.14 and 5.9 in \cite{Hairer2014}.

 We then use \Cref{thm:intro.aGRP} and \Cref{thm:1.6} to construct our action on branched rough paths.
 Given $(g,X)\in\cal C^\gamma\times\BR^\gamma$, we construct the anisotropic geometric rough paths $\bar X$ and $g\bar X$ and then define the branched rough path $gX\in\BR^\gamma$ as $\langle gX,\tau\rangle = \langle g\bar{X},\psi(\tau)\rangle$, where $\psi$ is the Hairer--Kelly map.